ryancoopersmith/in-memory-cache/README.md

 Given more time, I could...
 1) extract the repeated code into methods
 2) use object-oriented design
-3) implement the nested transactions functionality
+3) implement the nested cache.transactions functionality
 4) do much more!